 I joined TCS in 2015.
 I had plans for higher studies in the back of my mind while I was pursuing BTech., so I decided to apply for colleges (outside India) in 2015.
 I gave GRE and TOEFL examinations.
 I got calls from a few colleges in Europe including Imperial College and the University of Edinburgh.
 With my contacts through my internships, I also got the prestigious Japanese government MEXT scholarship and a call from KyuTech (Kyushu Institute of Technology) in Japan.
 I decided to let go of European universities because those were 1- year master’s programs without any research projects.
 Moreover, they had no scholarships and charged hefty fees.
 Finally, I joined KyuTech as a Master’s student in Advanced Assistive Robotics.

 I’ll share some personal observations on Japan.
 Japan has an aging population.
 That indicates there are more senior individuals in the country than younger people.
 As a result, there is a decrease in the working population.
-So many jobs in Japan are mechanized with the help of machines and robots.
+Hence, many jobs in Japan are mechanized with the help of machines and robots.
 In India, for example, many individuals work as doormen, cleaners, security guards, waiters, and so on.
-Because these tasks are mechanized in Japan, with automatic doors, cameras, and security systems, vacuum cleaning robots, restaurant robots that take your orders, and other technologies, you will not find or seldom encounter individuals doing these jobs in Japan.
+Because these tasks are mechanized in Japan, with automatic doors, cameras, and security systems, vacuum cleaning robots, restaurant robots that take your orders, and other technologies that automate tasks.
+You will not find individuals doing these jobs in Japan.
 Robots are also widely employed in the healthcare industry.
 Our lab was working on assistive robots, which is a branch of robotics that aims to help humans (particularly the elderly or disabled) with daily tasks such as eating, moving around, dressing, and using the restroom.
 These actions appear to be simple for humans, but are extremely difficult for robots.
 I was a part of a project that involved dressing a patient.

 Robotics is a field that heavily relies on AI.
 If you’re interested in robots or artificial intelligence, Japan is one of the greatest places to visit.
 Although most Indians prefer to study in the United States or the United Kingdom, I believe Japan is also an excellent alternative for AI-related studies, because you can use AI and robots in your everyday life there, as well as work on some difficult real-world challenges that may benefit society in the long run.
 Obtaining the necessary materials for your research is also never an issue.
 In our lab, we used to have a variety of sensors, robots, equipment, and computing systems.
 And, unlike sharing everything with a group of individuals in India, we could use them individually as required.
 Even in older IITs in India, I have never seen such resources.
 The classes are taught in English for international students, and there are students from many different nations.
 The curriculum appears to be relatively simple for Indians, but the major focus is on research, which is often lacking in Indian colleges.
 Students learn a lot of research skills and practical experience as a result of this, which is very useful in the job market. .